-Our clinical focus is on the development of new products for inflammation and an inborn error of metabolism.
-Our Phase 3 vehicle-controlled clinical program in noninfectious anterior uveitis and our Phase 3 clinical program in SLS represent the first such clinical trials performed.
-In June 2019, we announced that statistical significance was not achieved for the primary or secondary endpoints in our SOLACE Trial in noninfectious anterior uveitis, due to high rates of disease resolution in vehicle-treated patients.
+Our clinical focus is on the development of new products for immune-mediated diseases.
+Our former Phase 3 vehicle-controlled clinical programs in noninfectious anterior uveitis and SLS represented the first such clinical trials performed.
+In June 2019, we announced that statistical significance was not achieved for the primary or secondary endpoints in our SOLACE Trial in noninfectious anterior uveitis, due to high rates of disease resolution in vehicletreated patients.
 We are performing an adaptive trial in proliferative vitreoretinopathy ("GUARD"), and may do so with other indications in the future.
 In an adaptive trial, the initial parts of the trial are not designed to be pivotal or definitive.
 Rather, the initial parts of adaptive trials are expected to provide data to guide subsequent parts of the trial, which could require design changes, including but not limited to, different endpoints.
 In addition, following the initial parts of adaptive trials, we may, among other things, determine to continue to the subsequent parts of the trial, conclude the trial based on its success or failure in such initial parts, or to discuss the trial results and regulatory pathway with regulatory authorities prior to determining next steps with respect to the trial and development program.
 For example, in August 2019, we announced that statistically significant improvement from baseline was observed in Part 1 of the Phase 3 RESET trial in SLS.
 However, due to the novel nature of reproxalap, the limited population of SLS patients, and the uncertain regulatory pathway in SLS, in connection with the strategic prioritization of late-stage ophthalmology programs announced in March 2020, further development in SLS was placed on hold.
 As such, the likelihood of success in our late-stage clinical programs cannot necessarily be predicted.